TransCanada '100 percent committed" to Keystone XL project

-(Reuters) - TransCanada Corp (TRP.TO), the Canadian company behind the controversial Keystone XL pipeline, remains committed to the C$8 billion ($6.2 billion) project, the company’s head said on Friday, even as hopes fade for an approval by the Obama administration.
+July 31 (Reuters) - TransCanada Corp, the Canadian company behind the controversial Keystone XL pipeline, remains committed to the C$8 billion ($6.2 billion) project, the company’s head said on Friday, even as hopes fade for an approval by the Obama administration.

 “We remain 100 percent committed to the project,” Chief Executive Russ Girling said of the cross-border pipeline on a conference call.